Steve McNair: 2007 season

 On May 9, 2007, McNair was arrested in Nashville for drunk driving even though he was not driving at the time.
 It is a misdemeanor offense in Tennessee for an owner of a motor vehicle to knowingly allow an intoxicated person to drive the vehicle.
 McNair was riding in his own pickup truck as a passenger when the police stopped the truck's driver, McNair's brother-in-law, for speeding.
 The driver failed a field sobriety test and was arrested for DUI; McNair was charged with DUI by consent.
 The quarterback's charge was dropped on July 10, 2007, when McNair's brother-in-law pleaded guilty to reckless driving.

 In 2007, McNair did not play in Week 2 against the Jets, which the Ravens won 20–13.
 He also did not play the full game in Week 3, but the Ravens won 26–23.
 McNair missed nine more games during the rest of the season, due primarily to injury, only starting in six games.

 Retirement

 After 13 seasons in the NFL, McNair announced his retirement from professional football in April 2008.
 At the time he retired, McNair was one of just three quarterbacks (Fran Tarkenton and Steve Young being the others) to throw for 30,000 yards and run for 3,500 yards.

+McNair was inducted into the Titans/Oilers Ring of Honor on October 27, 2008.
 In July 2012, McNair was named the 35th greatest quarterback of the NFL's post-merger era, according to Football Nation.
 His number was retired by the Titans during a halftime ceremony on September 15, 2019.

 McNair was inducted into the Black College Football Hall of Fame in 2012 and the College Football Hall of Fame in 2020.